Alfred-Ingemar Berndt: Break with Goebbels

 After the successful landing of the western Allies, a rift developed between Goebbels and Berndt.
 Berndt commented, after a visit to Rommel's headquarters on the western front, that he was extremely pessimistic about the military situation.
 Goebbels accused Berndt of defeatism, pulled him from the propaganda department and suspended him indefinitely from the Ministry.

 Combat on the Eastern Front and death

 Berndt responded by volunteering for combat.
 In September 1944, through the mediation of Heinrich Himmler, Berndt was given the rank of SS-Hauptsturmführer (captain), in the Waffen-SS.
 According to several eyewitnesses, Berndt, as commander of the second battalion of SS Panzer Regiment 5 "Viking," was killed at Veszprém, Hungary, during an attack by Soviet dive bombers on 28 March 1945.
 He was buried in 1945 to the west of Körmend, Hungary.
 His name is inscribed in the Szombathely German Military Cemetery, Vas, Hungary.
 His valise was found in a buried chest near Lake Schwerin in Mecklenburg–Western Pomerania in northeastern Germany, and restored by the Bundesarchiv.
 It is now at the Bundesarchiv Military Archive in Freiburg.

 Personal life

-Berndt married Elisabeth "Lisa" Erna Anna Berndt née Krzoßa in 1928, with whom he had daughters Hildegund and Roswitha Anke Heidelind, the latter being born in 1941.
+Berndt married Elisabeth Erna Anna Krzoßa in 1928, with whom he had two daughters: Hildegund and Roswitha.